Michael J. Saylor Explained

 Alma Mater:Massachusetts Institute of Technology (BSc)

-Occupation:Executive chairman and president of MicroStrategy[1]
+Occupation:Executive chairman of MicroStrategy[1]

 Notable Works:The Mobile Wave

-Michael J. Saylor (born February 4, 1965) is an American entrepreneur and business executive.
-He is the executive chairman and co-founder of MicroStrategy, a company that provides business intelligence, mobile software, and cloud-based services.
-Saylor was MicroStrategy's chief executive officer from 1989 to 2022; in 2000, Saylor was charged by the SEC with fraudulently reporting MicroStrategy's financial results for the preceding two years.
-He later reached a settlement with the SEC for $350,000 in penalties and $8.3 million in personal disgorgement.
 Saylor is a bitcoin advocate and under Saylor MicroStrategy has spent billions of dollars to purchase over a hundred-thousand bitcoin.
 In 2024, he paid a $40 million fine to settle a tax fraud suit.
 He authored the 2012 book The Mobile Wave: How Mobile Intelligence Will Change Everything.
 He is also the sole trustee of Saylor Academy, a provider of free online education.

 Saylor was born in Lincoln, Nebraska on February 4, 1965, and spent his early years on various Air Force bases around the world, as his father was an Air Force chief master sergeant.
 When Saylor was 11, the family settled in Fairborn, Ohio, near the Wright-Patterson Air Force Base.[2]
 [3]

 In 1983, Saylor enrolled at the Massachusetts Institute of Technology (MIT) on an Air Force Reserve Officers' Training Corps (ROTC) full scholarship.
-He joined the Theta Delta Chi fraternity, through which he met the future co-founder of MicroStrategy, Sanju Bansal.[2]
+He joined the Theta Delta Chi fraternity, through which he met his future co-founder of MicroStrategy, Sanju Bansal.[2]
 [3] Saylor double majored in aeronautical & astronautical engineering and history of science.[2]
 [4]

 A medical condition prevented him from becoming a pilot,[2] and instead, he got a job with a consulting firm, The Federal Group, Inc. in 1987, where he focused on computer simulation modeling for a software integration company.[4]
 In 1988, Saylor became an internal consultant at DuPont, where he developed computer models to help the company anticipate change in its key markets.
 The simulations predicted that there would be a recession in many of DuPont's major markets in 1990.[2]
 [4]